miketwenty1/crispy-octo-winner/README.md

 # Known bugs
+- names can go undefined if you talk to quickly in text boxes
 - player collisions are wonky
 - monster movement is not synced (sort of fixed now they float through walls)
 - very little server validation on client inputs